SoupyzInc/CanvasDarkMode/README.md

 ## Installation
 1. Install the Stylus browser extension for [Chrome/Brave](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/), or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
 2. Install the style [here](https://userstyles.org/styles/191622/mylearning-dark-mode).
 (This website is very laggy, so be patient.)
+3. This style has been optimized for High Contrast UI mode of Canvas.
+It is reccomended that you turn on High Contrast UI, under Account, under the left side bar.

 ## Known Bugs
 This extension may cause graphical issues on certain parts of Canvas/myLearning.